tlklein/tlklein/README.md

 ## Howdy!
 I am Trinity!
-Cloud enthusiast with a B.S. in Computer Information Systems from the University of Houston's Cullen College of Engeering, graduating May 2025 cum laude.
+Cloud enthusiast with a B.S. in Computer Information Systems from the University of Houston's Cullen College of Engineering, graduating May 2025 cum laude.
 Skilled in TypeScript, Vue, Python, and AWS.
 At Southeast Hypnosis, I integrated AI chatbots to increase customer bookings, built automated appointment reminder funnels, and migrated their website to WordPress, streamlining operations and enhancing user experience.
+Open to new opportunities, please connect with me via my socials or send an email to trinitylklein@outlook.com.

 ## Projects
 - [Innov8 Business Management Platform](https://github.com/tlklein/CIS-4375-Team3-CapstoneProject) – Developed a full-stack appointment system for a local barbershop, enabling client management, service tracking, and event scheduling via a private dashboard.